 Logan Together is a Queensland collective impact initiative.
-It’s everybody who cares about Logan’s kids and we did a whole lot of growing in 2017.
+It’s everybody who cares about Logan’s kids and since we were established, we have done a whole lot of growing.

 As we grew, we wanted to share the love more and more with our partners and community.
 So we set out to share the data we were collecting and tap further into local wisdom to build our movement for change for Logan’s children.
 We embarked on an online journey and I’d like to share three ways we did it.

-As 2017 marched on, it became clearer that we needed a better solution for recording all the data we were gathering, projects we were planning, and people we were working with.
+As we progressed, it became clearer that we needed a better solution for recording all the data we were gathering, projects we were planning, and people we were working with.

 Having refined – and re-refined – our Roadmap until it was a true reflection of our broad mission and specific strategies, we wanted to launch it with a splash.
 The Roadmap identifies what we need to do, so that by 2025 Logan kids will be as healthy and full of potential as any other group of Queensland children.